PM-Notes/Prince2/README.md

 ## Project Plan (for the whole of the project)

-A high-level view of the full project, comprosing of key milestones, resource requirements and overall cost and time estimates.
+A high-level view of the full project, comprising of key milestones, resource requirements and overall cost and time estimates.

 Defined as: